lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/8_Use_Terra.bio_Workflows.md

   Run your job and review the job history in Terra [![verify-job](/images/verify-job.png)]()

-### Click to see Lynn's 10 minute exploration of this section
+### 📺Click to see Lynn's 10 minute exploration of this section
 [![Terra.bio Workflows on GCP for Bioinformatics](http://img.youtube.com/vi/tdpWXYcFSVA/0.jpg)](http://www.youtube.com/watch?v=tdpWXYcFSVA "Terra.bio Workflows on GCP for Bioinformatics")

 ### Other Things to Know